HVboom/HVKeyGuard/README.md

 Please note that **I am not an IT security expert**.
 Use this application at your own risk and make sure you review the code and security setup yourself!

-📄 See [public/Disclaimer.html](public/Disclaimer.html) for the full disclaimer.
+📄 See the [Disclaimer](https://hvkeyguard.demo.hvboom.biz/Disclaimer.html) for important usage information.

 ---